Accounting Schools in Arkansas

 John Brown University

-At John Brown University, students can earn a Bachelor of Business Administration (BBA) in accounting or a Bachelor of Science (BS) in Accounting.
-Both degrees emphasize accounting skills and business fundamentals, including courses such as Government and Non-Profit Accounting, Cost Accounting, Managerial Information Systems, and Advanced Federal Income Tax Topics.
+At John Brown University (JBU), students can earn a Bachelor of Business Administration (BBA) in Accounting.
+JBU’s BBA in Accounting emphasizes accounting skills and business fundamentals, including courses such as Government and Not-for-Profit Accounting; Cost Accounting, Auditing and Attestation Services; and Federal Income Taxation.
 Students learn how to understand financial information and communicate trends and business decisions that impact the success of an organization.
-Coursework focuses on analytical and problem-solving skills, and students also learn the real-life application of accounting concepts.
-Undergraduate students can choose to apply for JBU’s Master of Business Administration (MBA) program and complete both undergraduate and graduate degrees in five years.
+Coursework focuses on analytical and problem-solving skills as well as real-life application of accounting concepts.
+Undergraduate students can choose to apply for JBU’s Master of Business Administration (MBA) in Accounting program and complete both undergraduate and graduate degrees in five years.
 Graduates go on to work in the accounting field and pursue professional designations such as CPA or Certified Management Accountant (CMA).

 University of Arkansas Fort Smith

-At the University of Arkansas Fort Smith, students can earn a Bachelor of Business Administration (BBA) in Accounting.
-This program is ideal for those interested in careers in public accountancy, financial analysis, tax, auditing, or business.
-Students learn technical accounting skills such as preparing tax forms, financial reports, and contracts, but undergraduates also learn how to broadly analyze and understand accounting information in order to make financial decisions.
-The coursework emphasizes data analysis and accounting information systems, and students also learn interpersonal skills and business communication.
-Those interested in pursuing the CPA designation can consider a double major within another discipline at the College of Business in order to meet the 150-semester hour educational requirement for the professional licensure.
+At the University of Arkansas Fort Smith (UAFS), students can earn a Bachelor of Business Administration (BBA) with the choice of two concentrations including Core Accounting Concepts, Professional Accounting Concepts, and Public Accounting Concepts.
+These concentrations are ideal for those interested in careers in public accountancy, financial analysis, tax, auditing, or business.
+Students learn technical accounting skills such as preparing tax forms, financial reports, and contracts as well as how to analyze and understand accounting information to make financial decisions.
+The coursework emphasizes data analysis and accounting information systems, along with interpersonal and business communication skills.
+Those interested in pursuing the CPA designation can consider a double major within another discipline at the College of Business to meet the 150-semester hour educational requirement for professional licensure.